Shumaila-sayed/hello-world/README.md

 # hello-world
+- My name is *Shumaila*.
+- Currently I am self-learning computer science.
+- I have started with java plus I am learning DSA alongside.
-I will be using this repo to add programs I made while learning to code!
+- I will be using this repo to add (small or big) programs I will be making while learning to code!